-5.10 Setup for MIG (GMAW) Welding with Gasless MIG Wire (Flux Cored)
+5.10 Setup for MIG (GMAW) Welding with Gasless Mig Wire

 - A. Fit the MIG Torch to the Power Source.
-(Refer to section 5.02 Attaching the MIG Torch). - B. Connect the Mig Torch polarity lead to the negative welding terminal (-).
-If in doubt, consult the wire manufacturer.
+(Refer to section 5.02 Attaching the Tweco Fusion MIG Torch). - B. Connect the Mig Torch polarity lead to the negative welding terminal (-).
+If in doubt, consult the electrode wire manufacturer.
 Welding current flows from the power source via Dinse terminals.
-It is essential, however, that the male plug is inserted and turned securely to achieve a sound electrical connection. - C. Switch the Power Source On/Off switch (refer 4.02.18) located on the rear of the Power Source to the On position and ensure the Power indicator on the Front Panel is illuminated.
-Set the MIG Torch trigger switch operation either 2T ot 4T mode (WeldSkill 185 only).
-Refer to section 4.02.2. - D. Select MIG mode with the process selection control (refer to Section 4.02.1 for further information). - E. Fit the correct V Knurled Feed Roll for the Gasless MIG wire being used.
+It is essential, however, that the male plug is inserted and turned securely to achieve a sound electrical connection. - C. Switch the Power Source On/Off switch located on the rear of the Power Source to the On position and ensure the Power indicator on the Front Panel is illuminated.
+Set the MIG Torch trigger switch operation either 2T ot 4T mode.
+Refer to section 4.02.12. - D. Select MIG mode with the process selection control (refer to Section 4.02.13 for further information). - E. Fit the correct V Knurled Feed Roll for the Gasless MIG wire being used.
 Refer to section 2.11 Options and Accessories for Feed Roll types and Part Numbers - F. Place the MIG wire spool onto the spool holder.
-Refer to sections 5.03 for 100mm diameter spools or 5.04 for 200mm diameter spools. - G. Feed wire through the wire drive mechanism.
-Refer to section 5.05.
+Refer to sections 5.03 for 300mm diameter spools or 5.04 for 200mm diameter spools. - G. Feed wire through the wire drive mechanism.
+Refer to section 5.05. - H. Connect the work lead to the positive welding terminal (+).
+If in doubt, consult the electrode wire manufacturer.
+Welding current flows from the power source via Dinse terminals.
+It is essential, however, that the male plug is inserted and turned securely to achieve a sound electrical connection. - I. As a guide for the welding parameter settings for the welding job refer to the Weld Guide located on the inside of the wirefeed compartment door.
+Power Source settings are adjusted using the front panel controls.
+Refer to section 4.02.